johnbumgarner/newspaper3_usage_overview/README.md

 ```

 ### Die Zeit Extraction in German

 <p align="justify">
-The example below is querying the Die Zeit news site in the german language. <i>Newspaper3k</i> has some difficulties querying and extracting content from this news site.
-To bypass these issues, this example uses the <i>Python requests</i> module to query Die Zeit and passes this content to <i>Newspaper3k</i> and <i>BeautifulSoup</i>.
+The example below is querying the Die Zeit news site in the German language. <i>Newspaper3k</i> has some difficulties querying and extracting content from this news site.
+To bypass these issues, this example uses the <i>Python requests</i> module to query Die Zeit and passes the HTML to <i>Newspaper3k</i> and <i>BeautifulSoup</i> for processing.
 </p>

 ``` python